TaskRatchet/taskratchet-docs/src/api-v2.md

 Reset your account's API v2 token.
 This will invalidate the old token and generate a new one.

-You'll need to be authenticted in order to reset your token.
+You'll need to be authenticated in order to reset your token.
 If you don't already have a token, contact support for help.

 ### `GET /api2/me/token`